 One thing that I find a little annoying is the continuing need to reboot everything at some interval.
 Computers in the studio, audio vault servers and workstations, e-mail servers, files servers, network routers, and so on.
 Got a problem, first thing to do is cycle the power off and on…

 One of the most irritating pieces of equipment is the audio processors on one of our FM stations.
-A few years ago, we purchased the whiz bang Omnia 6 processor.
+A few years ago, we purchased the whiz-bang Omnia 6 processor.
 Every 6 or 8 months the thing losses its mind and sounds terrible.
-The station gets all bassy and the high end sounds distorted.
-I have tried everything I can think of to prevent this, including installing an UPS, extra grounding, extra shielding, software updates, etc. In the end, it just has to be rebooted, which of course, means several seconds of dead air.
-Naturally, this processor is at the FM transmitter site, where it is difficult to get to.
+The station gets all bassy and the high-end sounds distorted.
+I have tried everything I can think of to prevent this, including installing a UPS, extra grounding, extra shielding, software updates, etc. In the end, it just has to be rebooted, which of course, means several seconds of dead air.
+Naturally, this processor is at the FM transmitter site, which it is difficult to get to.

 This is a grainy video of an 8100A in action: